aarthivenkat/aarthivenkat.github.io/content/authors/admin/_index.md

 superuser: true

 # Role/position/tagline
-role: Eric and Wendy Schmidt Center Postdoctoral Fellow @ Broad Institute
+role: Postdoctoral Fellow in the Schmidt Center @ Broad Institute of MIT and Harvard

 # Organizations/Affiliations to show in About widget
 organizations: